Organic Cost Share Reimbursement

 All organic producers must register with the Georgia Department of Agriculture.
 There is no cost for registration and the information is placed on our website for consumers to use in their search for locally produced organic foods.

 National Organic Certification Cost Share Program

-If funding is made available later this year, certified producers and handlers will be eligible for participation in the National Organic Cost Share Program.
-To participate, producers and handlers must be certified by a USDA accredited certifying agent and the certification expenses must be incurred during the current Federal Fiscal Year (Oct.
-1, 2012 through Sept.
-30, 2013).
-Interested persons should apply as soon as possible because funds, if provided, will be limited.
-The deadline for applications is Sept.
-20, 2012.
+Only certified producers and handlers are eligible to participate in the National Organic Cost Share Program.
+To participate, producers and handlers must be certified by a USDA accredited certifying agent and the certification expenses must be paid during the current Federal Fiscal Year (October 1, 2014 through September 30, 2015).
+Eligible certified organic operations are eligible to receive up to $750 reimbursement for certification related expenses.
+If your business qualifies, please submit a Cost Share Reimbursement Application along with copies of receipts or other proof of payment.
+The deadline for applications is Oct.
+31, 2015.

 - Application fees

 - First-time USDA National Organic Program certification fees

 Non-Allowable costs include: